 Whether or not the government helps pay the interest depends on whether your loan is subsidized or unsubsidized.

 Capitalization is when unpaid interest is added to your loan principal.
 This can happen at specific times during the life of your loan, such as when your loan enters repayment for the first time, or after a deferment or forbearance period ends.
 When you're in school at least half-time or you're in your grace period (the six months after you leave school full time) you usually don't have to make payments on your loan.
 Before your first payment is due, any unpaid interest that has built up is added to the amount you borrowed (capitalized).
 From that point on, interest accrues on the higher balance so you end up paying interest on interest.
 On federal student loans, capitalization occurs only when it's required by Department of Education regulations.

 Note: If your federal student loans are currently in the COVID-19-related administrative forbearance, when the forbearance ends, interest will not capitalize.
-However, if your loans were in a deferment or forbearance status before March 13, 2020 (when the COVID-19-related administrative forbearance began), your outstanding interest may capitalize after January 31, 2021 (when the forbearance is scheduled to end).
+However, if your loans were in a deferment or forbearance status before March 13, 2020 (when the COVID-19-related administrative forbearance began), your outstanding interest may capitalize after September 30, 2021 (when the forbearance is currently scheduled to end).
 It depends on your individual situation.
 Please call us so we can look at your specific circumstances.Animation transcript: A principal creature eats the accruing interest, turning it into capitalized interest, which makes the principal grow bigger.

 Can I Avoid Capitalization?